amatov/InstantaneousFlowTracker/emClustering_Modified_Circular/README.md

-MATLAB files implementing the mixture-fitting algorithm described in M. Figueiredo and A. K. Jain, "Unsupervised learning of finite mixture models" (IEEE, 2002), in N. Ueda and R. Nakano, "Deterministic annealing EM algorithm" (Neural Networks, 1998), and in "Finite mixture models", p.218 by McLachlan and Peel, 2000.
+MATLAB files implementing the mixture-fitting algorithm described in "Unsupervised learning of finite mixture models" (IEEE, 2002) by M. Figueiredo and A. K. Jain, in "Finite mixture models" (2000), p.
+218, by McLachlan and Peel, and in "Deterministic annealing EM algorithm" (Neural Networks, 1998) by N. Ueda and R. Nakano.

 The wrap-around clustering was implemented by Alexandre Matov and extended to circular clustering by Shayan Modiri.